ConnorFriday-code/NoteGroupsProjectThree/README.md

 * CSS functions in the notepage, for example, highlighting and text colour

 * Add a way for the user to add multiple notes/text documents to a Note (to make a 'Note Group')

+* Add a way to mass edit tags

+* Add a way to delete tags without affecting notes

 ### Error Solving